RocketMap/RocketMap/docs/advanced-install/cloudflare.md

 ## Finishing Up

-Everything should not be configured correctly!
+Everything should now be configured correctly!
 Simply visit `http://yourdomain.com/` in your browser and your map should load, all while hiding your IP address from everybody else.